Social Justice Australia

 Alternative to Neoliberal Economics for a Fairer Future

-Description: Alternative to Neoliberal Economics
+Introduction: Alternative to Neoliberal Economics.

 In recent decades, neoliberal economics has shaped global policies under the assumption that market freedoms for the wealthy translate into economic benefits for all.
 This perspective, however, has faced increasing scrutiny as it worsens disparities in wealth, damage the environment, and fragment societies.
 This article critically examines the impacts of neoliberalism and investigates alternative economic frameworks that promise a more fair and sustainable future.